 Main Street consists of 3.5 acres that include the Main Street Playground and Dog Run, the Environmental Education Center, Pebble Beach, and the DUMBO boulders.

-Lastly, Brooklyn Bridge Park has 6 piers, each serving a different purpose.
+Lastly, Brooklyn Bridge Park has 6 piers over towards the Brooklyn Heights area of the park which is easy to visit from DUMBO, each serving a different purpose.

 - Pier 1 is best for the skyline panoramic view of Manhattan.

 - Pier 2 is best for pick up games and all kinds of physical activity.
 This pier has handball courts, basketball courts, a roller rink, fitness equipment, and more.